Mixed Sleep Apnea

 Types of Sleep Apnea:

-1. Obstructive Sleep Apnea (OSA): This occurs when the muscles in the throat relax too much, causing the airway to become blocked.
+1. Obstructive Sleep Apnea (OSA): This occurs when the muscles in the relax too much, causing the airway to become blocked.

 2. Central Sleep Apnea (CSA): In this type, the brain fails to send proper signals to the muscles that control breathing.